 In some cases, tetany may be a symptom of a serious or life threatening condition that needs immediate evaluation in an emergency setting.
 These conditions include:

 Questions for diagnosing the cause of tetany

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your tetany including:
+To diagnose your condition, your doctor or licensed healthcare practitioner will ask you several questions related to your tetany, including:

-- How long have you experienced tetany?
+- How long have you been experiencing tetany?

 - How severe is the tetany?

-- Is your tetany recurrent?
+- Is the tetany recurrent?

 - Do you have any other symptoms?

 Because tetany can be due to a serious condition, not seeking treatment can result in serious complications and permanent damage.